Luckasx/NQClassificationExperiments/README.md

 ## NQClassificationExperiments
-This repository contains all the files needed to reproduce the experiments from the article....[].
+This repository contains all the files needed to reproduce the experiments from the article *WANQA: uma Abordagem para Identificar Novas Questões Não Respondíveis em Comunidades de Perguntas e Respostas* published in the SBBD 2018.

 ### Pre Requisite